 Domestic students must submit the following information to the Office of Admissions.

 2. Admission validation.
-To validate admission, the student must register for classes during the initial term of admission.
-If the student does not register for this term, the application can be updated to one of the next three consecutive terms without repaying the fee.
-After this time period the student must submit a new application along with another $50 fee.
+To validate admission, the student must register for classes during their intended term of admission as demonstrated in their application.
+If the student does not register for this term, the application may be updated to one of the next three consecutive terms without repaying the application fee.
+After this time period the student must submit a new application along with another $50 application fee.

 3. Official transcripts.
 Transcripts must be submitted directly from each high school or college attended.
 Transfer students who have earned fewer than 30 quarter credits of transferable college coursework are also required to submit official high school transcripts.
 To be considered “official,” transcripts must be received by PSU in the sealed original envelope or through approved electronic means from the issuing school.
-Since all official transcripts submitted become the property of PSU and cannot be copied or returned to the student, students are encouraged to obtain unofficial copies of their transcripts from prior institutions for advising or personal purposes.
+Since all official transcripts submitted become the property of PSU and cannot be copied, returned to the student, or shared with other institutions, students are encouraged to obtain unofficial copies of their transcripts from prior institutions for advising or personal purposes.

 Notice: Altered transcripts and falsified applications.
 Students who knowingly submit altered transcripts or falsified applications jeopardize their admission status and may have their admission rescinded and/or their registration canceled.
 All records submitted, filed, and accumulated in the Office of Admissions become the property of the University.
 The number of students admitted for any term is subject to the availability of space.
 When space is limited, selection may be based on grade point average, date of application, intended major, test scores, etc.

 Admission Requirements—Entering Freshmen

 To be admitted as freshmen, students need to fulfill each of the requirements (or alternatives to each) as specified in items 1-4 below.